torbendury/torbendury.github.io/_posts/2021-10-24-how-chaos-engineering-may-save-your-infrastructure.md

 _But how can you make your system more stable?_ First, get an overview of the current status of the overall system.
 This is relatively easy if you already have a graphic or something similar.
 If not, make one.
 Your team, your department and everyone else involved will thank you!
 In the next step, you make a list of which components are critical (Tier-1) and which are non-critical (Tier-2).
 The Tier-2 components will be the ones we'll experiment with first.
 Do you have a test environment?
 Use it!
 Do you not have?
 Put one on!
 Nobody likes people who smash the castle with the sandpit shovel in the productive environment.

 Once you've put your sandbox on, it's time to start thinking about what tests you want to do.
-We have already discussed the simple shutdown of components above.
+We have already discussed the shutdown of components above.
 Here is a short list of some key points you should tap:

 - shutdown of a component
 - pause a component